bgins/coincident-spectra/README.md

 Publishing from the command line is configured in [fission.yaml](fission.yaml).
 The publish action is configured in [publish.yml](.github/workflows/publish.yml).

 See the [Fission Guide](https://guide.fission.codes/developers/installation) and the publish action README if you would like to publish to Fission.
 Mostly this means making a Fission account with the CLI, registering a new app, and updating the endpoints in `fission.yaml` and `publish.yml`.

+## License

+The source code for Coincident Spectra is available under the Apache 2.0 license.
+Please consult the [Elementary License](https://www.elementary.audio/license) for additional instructions on using the Elementary SDK.

+The [social preview image](static/coincident-spectra.png) was created by Jacky Ligon and is under copyright.
+Please contact the artist if you wish to re-use the image.